deployd/deployd/docs/resource.md

 ## resource.load(fn)

 Load any dependencies and call `fn(err)` with any errors that occur.
 This is automatically called by the runtime to support asynchronous construction of a resource (such as loading files).
+If this method is overridden the super method must be called to support loading of the `MyResource.events` array.

 ## External Prototype